bong-vs-pipe-efficiency_d26a3d44-d03e-4cd2-857d-849ca5a0038a

 A lot of people hear “bong” and think of giant clouds and oversized hits that send you coughing into the next room.
 But what gets overlooked is that those big hits, when properly filtered and cooled, are doing more than just flexing your lung capacity.

-A well-designed bong can deliver serious cannabinoid intake quickly, cleanly, and with less material than you might expect.
+A well-designed bong can deliver a smooth, consistent smoking experience while making the most of every bowl.
 When built right, it becomes one of the most efficient tools for serious smokers.

 Larger Hits, Faster Effects